pan-community/Hello-World-Solution/README.md

 is shown on screen and can be saved or printed for future reference.

 > A certificate error may happen during the plan stage if the user is behind
-> a firewall or other device that may decrypt or force the user of other
+> a firewall or other device that may decrypt or force the use of other
 > endpoint certificates

 <br/>